Rise and Fall of Tartaria

 Tartaria on most of the maps from the second half of 16th century onwards continues to expand and incorporate all regions previously labeled as Scythia, Serica, Tangut/Tenduc, Ung, Organti, etc.

-The first map focused directly on Tartaria seems to be Tartariae Sive Magni Chami Regni typus from c.
-1584 and many more will soon follow.
+The first map that was focused directly on Tartaria seems to be Tartariae Sive Magni Chami Regni typus from c.
+1584, but many more soon followed.
 These maps depict Tartaria in much more detail and mysterious names like Molgomzaia, Bargu, Baida, or Lukomorie start to appear (more on that below).

 Tartariae Sive Magni Chami Regni typus